AleksiKuj/fakemon-creator/README.md

 # Fakémon

-Fakemon is a web application built with React and Node.js/Express, which allows users to build, share and trade their own Pokémon like creatures using AI.
+Fakemon is a web application built with React and Node.js/Express, which allows users to build, share, battle and trade their own Pokémon like creatures using AI.
 Uses MongoDB for database.

 [fakemon.io](https://fakemon.io)